CarVac/MeleeConchRuleset/ruleset.md

 ### Analog Input, Analog Stick Outputs

-Remapping Distance Restriction: Aside from duplicating global coordinate shifts equivalent to initializing an OEM controller with an off-center stick, no input coordinate, after linearization, may be mapped to an output coordinate more than 18 Melee coordinate units away in a tangential direction, or more than 2 Melee coordinate units away in a radial direction, after applying normalization to fit within the 80-unit radius circle. (limit how far things can be remapped, particularly strictly towards or away from center to prevent things like the Goomwave uptilt rounding)
+Remapping Restriction: Coordinates may only be remapped by changing their angle from the origin, never their distance.
-Any such coordinate remapping must be static.
+Any such angle remapping must be static.
 (This isn't allowed to change based on any circumstances, whether that be stick inputs or button inputs)
+Angle remappings be piecewise linear and continuous around the circle. (no gaps or overlap) The piecewise linear angle remappings must be defined by no more than 16 segments around the circle, each bounded by the 4 cardinals, 4 diagonals, and 8 modder-added notch angles (one between each cardinal and diagonal).
+The angle between a diagonal's output angle and each adjacent cardinal must be stretched by no more than 30% or compressed by no more than 23.1% relative to before remapping.
+The angle between each modder-added notch angle and each adjacent cardinal or diagonal must be stretched by no more than 50% or compressed by no more than 33.3% relative to before remapping.
 (This restriction exists to prevent modifications of the coordinate grid that make the game easier to play, while allowing adjustments to notches so that they may perform their intended function even when they are physically worn down.)

-Coordinate Snapping/Accessibility Restriction: The region of linearized Input coordinates corresponding to a given Output coordinate must not have its bounding box dimensions differ from the dimensions of the output coordinate by more than 30%, whether stretched or compressed.
-(This restriction exists to prevent coordinate remapping that makes it easy to pinpoint specific values or that prevents you from ever outputting certain coordinates.)

 Exception: Output coordinates that are within 3 units of or entirely contained in the Melee Deadzone may have linearized Input coordinates that are more than 30% smaller bounding box and/or 50% smaller in area than the corresponding Output coordinates.
 (This exception does not allow a violation of radial remapping distance restrictions.)
 (This exception is to allow "rescuing" of heavily worn notches that were originally intended to keep the stick out of the the deadzone.)
 (This is not intended to allow, for example, a remapping of deadzone values not at the rim to be mapped to Y = +0.2875 to make uptilts easier.)

-Exception: Input coordinates outside the Melee unit circle and within the Melee deadzone may have their smaller coordinate axis mapped to 0 even if that violates distance restrictions or if this results in inaccessible output coordinates.
+Exception: Input coordinates outside the Melee unit circle and within the Melee deadzone may have their smaller coordinate axis mapped to 0 even if that violates other remapping restrictions or if this results in inaccessible output coordinates.
-(This exception is to allow third-party controllers to make 1.0 magnitude cardinals more accessible with analog sticks.)
+(This exception is to allow third-party controllers to make 1.0 magnitude cardinals more accessible with analog sticks even with older UCF versions)

+Exception: Input coordinates outside the Melee unit circle and within the Melee deadzone may have their smaller coordinate axis mapped away from 0 to ±7 even if that violates distance restrictions or if this results in inaccessible output coordinates.
+(This exception is to allow third-party controllers to avoid 1.0 magnitude cardinals even on newer UCF versions)

 Exception: Linearized Input coordinates with |X| <= 5 and |Y| <= 5 may be mapped to the origin.
 (This exception allows controllers to make origin initialization on Dolphin more consistent without affecting gameplay at all.)